 In the e-mail, Piazza denied these allegations by saying:

-I am aware that he [Dean Gamburd] is attempting to establish his own firearms training organization and has taken the irresponsible approach of spreading false rumor, misrepresentation, disparagement, slander and libel to damage the good work and outstanding reputation Front Sight has established.
+I am aware that he [DG] is attempting to establish his own firearms training organization and has taken the irresponsible approach of spreading false rumor, misrepresentation, disparagement, slander and libel to damage the good work and outstanding reputation Front Sight has established.
 In other words, we reasonably believe he is lying for his own personal gain, to siphon off our students and staff, and to interfere with our ability to serve you and the Second Amendment.

 Some current Front Sight Instructors and Range Masters have also offered their testimony in support of Front Sight.
 On Glocktalk Bill Carns wrote, "I've never ... had Scientology brought up in any conversation I've ever had there."
 Bill Haag wrote: